codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 Make sure to rebuild the project (in Android Studio, select _Build > Rebuild Project_) if you cannot reference the Dagger component.

-Because we are overriding the default `Application` class, we also modify the appplication  `name` to launch `MyApp`.
+Because we are overriding the default `Application` class, we also modify the application  `name` to launch `MyApp`.
 This way your application will use this application class to handle the initial instantiation.

 ```xml
 <application